osaisacson/tillsammans/README.md

 ```

-Your app’s code is now tracked in a local git repository.
+Your code is now tracked in a local git repository.
 It has not yet been pushed to any remote servers, so changes you make in the code now will not yet show anywhere apart from on your own machine.
-You'll push the code to the remote shared repository in the 'Work work workin' section.
+You'll push the code to the remote shared repository in the 'Working' section.

 4. Install npm's.

-Npm's are little external code packages that each deal with something useful for a website.
-It could be animations or special syntax or anything really.
+Npm's are little external code packages that each contain something useful for a website.
 By doing the commands below you make sure you install these on your machine as external dependencies so your code can run.

 ```